 Fix a failing check

 Your PR’s docmeta check is red and you’d like it green again.
 You’re in the right place.
 This page decodes the error, points you at the exact field and line to change, and shows you how to confirm the fix locally before you re-push.
-You don’t need to know how docmeta was set up — just what its output is telling you.
+You don’t need to know how docmeta was set up, only what its output is telling you.

 Decode the error line